dclong/blog/misc/content/2019-05-11-tips-on-improving-spark-performance.markdown

 **

+1. Server smaller queries (achieving the same functionality) is preferred to a big query (using complex features and/or subqueries).
+    For example,
+    `window_function(...) over (partition by ... order by ...)`
+    can be achieved using a `group by` followed with a inner join.
+    The latter approach (using `group by` + `inner join`) runs faster in Spark SQL generally speaking.

+2. Spark DataFrame is lazily computed but computed again if needed.
+    It can greatly boost the perfromance of your Spark application if you cache/persist the intermediate Spark DataFrame which is used in mutliple places.
+    Notably,
+    if a Spark DataFrame containing randomly generately values and is used in multiple places,
+    you must cache/persist it to ensure the correct logic (otherwise the DataFrame will have different values each time it is used).

-1. Prefer the method `reduceByKey` over the method `groupByKey` when aggregating a RDD object in Spark.
+2. Prefer the method `reduceByKey` over the method `groupByKey` when aggregating a RDD object in Spark.

 2. Be cautious about the method `RDD.collect` as it retrieves all data in an RDD/DataFrame to the driver.
     This will likely cause an out-of-memory issue if the RDD/DataFrame is big.